khaled-taha/Socket-Programming/README.md

 # Socket-Programming
-Example of Socket Programming with java (Client and Serevr)
+Example of Socket Programming with java (Client and Serever)

 ```java
 import java.io.*;